 My first experience snowshoeing was in France and now I jump at the opportunity whenever it arises.
 Essentially snowshoes allow you to hike in the snow, and Alta has plenty of pine forests that are just waiting to be explored.
 You can join snowshoeing tours that combine other things to do in Northern Norway, like ice fishing if you’re short on time.

-Tour: Snowshoeing and Ice fishing
+Winter tour Norway: Snowshoeing and Ice fishing